CarsonJM/cluster_pval/README.md

 ## Usage

+**NOTE**: If using a large dataset (50+ columns), the dataset MUST have an even number of columns (dimensions).
+This is a quirk that currently allows us to avoid overflowing a float.
+We are working on addressing this issue.

-To open from your terminal and run locally:
+To open from your terminal and run locally (which you should do if working with a large dataset):
 1. Import the Cluster_Pval package by:
 	- opening your terminal
-	- assuming that  Git is installed, type: Git Clone "[link to repository]"
+	- assuming that  Git is installed, type: `Git Clone "[link to repository]"`
-2. While being in the main repository directory, open the web app by typing in your terminal: python app.py
+2. While being in the main repository directory, type: `pip install -r requirements.txt` or, if using conda, create a new environment for running the app by typing:
+   `conda create -n cluster_pval python=3.9' and then 'pip install -r requirements.txt'
+3. Open the web app by typing in your terminal: python app.py
-3. Use the link that is showed in the Terminal to go to the webapp
+4. Use the link that is showed in the Terminal to go to the webapp

 Or open directly from link in README

 ![image](https://user-images.githubusercontent.com/91644573/146062855-d2d5733e-139e-42b5-afd2-1c87d1b6e513.png)

-4. Drag or upload the dataset (in CSV format) in the web app
+5. Drag or upload the dataset (in CSV format) in the web app
-5. You'll see a preview of your data, and you will be requested to submit the following data:
+6. You'll see a preview of your data, and you will be requested to submit the following data:
 	- Organization of samples (rows vs. columns)
 	- Data information; the first and last columns containing data to be clustered.
 		Please note that this is in zero-index format,